MicrosoftDocs/sql-docs/docs/reporting-services/report-viewer-web-part-programmability-in-sharepoint-integration.md

 ### Implement a report parameter provider with IFilterValues
  A Web Part that implements T:Microsoft.SharePoint.WebPartPages.IFilterValues can provide one parameter value to the Report Viewer Web Part.
 The parameter value sent to the Report Viewer Web Part is subject to the same restrictions placed on the report parameter as specified in the report definition, such as data type, valid values, and so on

- To supply a report parameter to the Report Viewer Web Part, do the following:
+ Use the following steps to supply a report parameter to the Report Viewer Web Part:

 1. Create a Web Part that implements the T:Microsoft.SharePoint.WebPartPages.IFilterValues interface.